simpligility/android-maven-plugin/README.txt

 --------------------------------------------------------------------
 About the Maven-Android-Plugin versions
 --------------------------------------------------------------------

+Maven-Android-Plugin was based on the Masa plugins 1.0.0.
+Thank you to Shane Isbell for creating Masa! (http://masa.googlecode.com)

 Version 1 of Maven-Android-Plugin is a direct clone of Masa's trunk.
 It is meant as an easy way for any current user of Masa 1.0.0 to get access to the latest bug fixes in Masa's trunk.